anvithar/OIBSIP_Task1/README.md

 # OIBSIP_Task1
-LANDING PAGE  using HTML and CSS
+Developed LANDING PAGE  using HTML and CSS